Frequently Asked Questions (FAQs)

 In most cases, yes -- the courses must be from an accredited school, be recognized by our transfer equivalency unit, and be applicable to the program you have designed.

 It depends on the job or graduate program.
 If a student wants to be an accountant, s/he should major in accounting!
-But for many purposes, the Liberal Studies major is an asset.
+But for many purposes, the Individualized Major is an asset.
 In part because of the proposal requirement, students in this program tend to be very articulate about what they have done and why.
 The proposal gives focus and expression to a student's individualized academic program.
 They explain their programs of study well either to prospective employers or to graduate school admission committees.
 Indeed, majors have actually included part of their original proposal in cover letters or in autobiographical statements of purpose when applying for jobs or graduate programs.
 The initiative, maturity, discipline, and creativity necessary to successfully design and complete an individualized major translate well into life after the B.A.